+P1

-My name is.
-I am 2nd year master degree student at the university of electro-communications.
-Today, I would like to tell you about my research.
-The title is.
+I’m *** from the university of electro-communications, Japan.
+Today, I would like to talk about my research entitled by ***.

 P2

-Real world problems are often represented as “multimodal” which means multiple global & local optima exist.
+Real world problems are often represented as “multimodal” which has the multiple global & local optima.

 For example, the left figure shows the multimodal function, which have several multiple solutions.
 In detail, the deep red solution indicates the global optimum while the light red solutions indicate the local optima for the minimization problem.
-The right figure, on the other hand, shows the safe landing site selection in lunar mission as one of real world problems.
-In this case, we have to find many danger spots (at the red point) where are located on bumpy surface.
-Like as the multimodal function, the red solution indicates the global best optima and light red solution indicates the local optima from danger spots.
-For avoiding these danger spots, we would like to know where some danger spots are located as possible as we can.
+The right figure, on the other hand, shows the interesting landing site selection in lunar mission as one of real world problems.
+In this case, we have to find many interesting spots (represented by the red point).
+Like as the multimodal function, the deep red solution indicates the global best optima while the light red solutions indicate the local optima from interesting spots.
+For this issue, we want to know the location of interesting spots as much as possible.

 P3

-To find multiple optima which is so-called Niching methods, are proposed by X.Li.
-Concretely, niching methods are designed by combining evolutionary algorithms with niching scheme.
-As major niching methods, crowding DE is proposed by Thomsen to replace solutions with similar high-quality solution candidates, and DE with Speciation is proposed by Li to keep solutions away from the nearest neighbor solutions.
+To find multiple optima, the niching methods are proposed by X.Li.
+According to X.Li., the niching methods are designed by combining evolutionary algorithms with niching scheme.
+As major niching methods, the crowding DE is proposed by Thomsen to replace solutions with similar high-quality solution candidates, and DE with Speciation is proposed by Li to move solutions away from the nearest neighbor solutions.

-However, these methods are not enough to find multiple local optima solutions due to a weak of exploration search.
+What should be noted here is that these methods are not enough to find multiple local optima solutions due to a weak of “exploration” search.
 In detail, (1) DE updates the solutions from the current one, that is, the exploitation based search, which is hard to find the other solutions; and (2) the niching methods such as crowing and speciation mechanisms contributes to exploring solutions, but its search is not effective because they simply replace the solutions or move solutions from other solutions.

-So we proposed Novelty search-based Bat algorithm combined BA which can adjust the exploitation and the exploration, with Novelty search which can search new solutions where never visited area.
+To tackle this problem, we proposed Novelty search-based Bat algorithm by employing Bat algorithm instead of DE and employing novelty search (以下，NSと略しますが，話すときはnovelty searchと言って下さい) instead of crowing and speciation mechanisms.
+In particular, BA is employed because it has the exploration search mechanism in addition to the exploitation search mechanism, while NS is also employed because it searches unvisited area, which has a potential of finding new solutions.

+To understand BA and NS, let’s start to explain them from the next slide.

 P4

-To tackle this problem, we employed Bat algorithm which is one of the evolutionary algorithms and inspired by the bat behavior.
-BA is superior for adjusting exploitation and exploration search .
+Bat algorithm proposed by Yang is one of the evolutionary algorithms and it has the capability of switching exploitation & exploration search mechanism, which is inspired by the bat behavior.

-As bats approach the global best solution, the loudness decreases while the pulse emission rate increases, to control the search area and the precision of distance to the global best solution.
+As bats approach a food/prey (corresponding to the global best solution), the loudness decreases while the pulse emission rate increases, to control the search area and the precision of distance to the global best solution.

 As shown in this slide, BA consists of 3 search mechanisms, where the first two mechanisms are based on the exploitation search while the third mechanism is based on the exploration search.